francescodt/jquerySelectors/README.md

 Number and name of feature: 2 - Filter for images

-Estimate of time needed to complete: 1.5 hours
+Estimate of time needed to complete: 1 hour

 Start time: _____